-The following table identifies important tasks and checks to perform to ensure that your environment is properly prepared for installing and configuring Oracle Business Intelligence.
+Table 2-2 identifies important tasks and checks to perform to ensure that your environment is prepared to install and configure Oracle Business Intelligence.

 Task Description Documentation Verify certification and system requirements.
-Verify that your operating system is certified and properly configured for installation and configuration.
+Verify that your operating system is certified and configured for installation and configuration.
 See Verifying Certification, System, and Interoperability Requirements.
 Identify a proper installation user.
-Verify that the installation user has the proper permissions to install and configure the software.
+Verify that the installation user has the required permissions to install and configure the software.
 See Selecting an Installation User.
 Select the installation and configuration directories on your system.
-Verify that you can create the necessary directories for installation and configuration, according to the recommended directory structure.
-See About the Directories for Installation and Configuration.
+Verify that you can create the necessary directories to install and configure the software, according to the recommended directory structure.
+See Understanding Directories for Installation and Configuration.
 Install a certified JDK.
 The installation program for the distribution requires a certified JDK present on your system.
-See About JDK Requirements for an Oracle Fusion Middleware Installation.
+See Understanding JDK Requirements for an Oracle Fusion Middleware Installation.
 Install and configure a database for mid-tier schemas.
-To configure your WebLogic domain, you must have access to a certified database that is properly configured for schemas required by Oracle Business Intelligence.
-See About Database Requirements for an Oracle Fusion Middleware Installation.
+To configure your WebLogic domain, you must have access to a certified database that is configured for the schemas required by Oracle Business Intelligence.
+See Understanding Database Requirements for an Oracle Fusion Middleware Installation.